Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes: Derivation of specific expressions for the JCM and quantum Rabi model

-\end{widetext} Expressed in this basis, $H_q^I(t)$ appears as a complicated function of time with both diagonal and off-diagonal terms in the Floquet states, making the coupled differential equations~\eqref{field_diffeqs} for the field difficult to solve.
+\end{widetext} In this basis, $H_q^I(t)$ appears as a complicated function of time with both diagonal and off-diagonal terms in the Floquet states, making the coupled differential equations~\eqref{field_diffeqs} for the field difficult to solve.

-A very attractive simplification is obtained if the terms which are off-diagonal in the Floquet basis can be dropped.
-This is the Floquet-basis rotating-wave approximation.
-However, care is needed to identify the different frequency-components involved and hence to understand when the approximation is justified.
-The first line of Eq.~\eqref{a_sigmap}, which is diagonal in the Floquet states, has zero-frequency components for all $l=k$.
-The off-diagonal terms, however, have an additional time dependence arising from the quasienergy difference $q_+ - q_-$.
-This means they only possess zero-frequency components at isolated resonances satisfying the condition $q_+ - q_- = (2k + 2l + 1) \omega_0$.
+Following the same reasoning that justifies dropping the counter-rotating terms from the Rabi model to obtain the simpler JCM, we argue that the dominant contributions in Eqs.~\eqref{a_sigmap} and \eqref{adag_sigmap} arise from the time-independent terms.
+The first line of each equation, which is diagonal in the Floquet states, possesses zero-frequency components for all $l=k$.
+The off-diagonal terms, however, exhibit an additional time dependence arising from the quasienergy difference $q_+ - q_-$.
+Zero-frequency components are only found at isolated resonances satisfying the condition $q_+ - q_- = (2k + 2l + 1) \omega_0$.
 Away from any such resonances, the interaction terms that drive transitions between the Floquet states are suppressed relative to the time-independent diagonal terms and may be neglected to lowest order.
+This is the FBRWA analyzed in the main text.

+Within the range of parameters considered in the examples shown, we have verified that the lowest frequency at which a resonance, and hence a zero-frequency contribution from the off-diagonal Floquet terms, occurs well outside the validity of the approximate Floquet solutions we have employed.
+However, it should be noted that such resonances may need to be taken into account for other parameter regimes.
+Exploring their effect on the dynamics of the coupled system and the validity of the FBRWA is an open question for future work.